Geological and Planetary Sciences

 Ge/Ay 117.
 Bayesian Statistics and Data Analysis.
 9 units (3-0-6); second term.
 Prerequisites: CS1 or equivalent.
 In modern fields of planetary science and astronomy, vast quantities of data are often available to researchers.
 The challenge is converting this information into meaningful knowledge about the universe.
 The primary focus of this course is the development of a broad and general tool set that can be applied to the student's own research.
 We will use case studies from the astrophysical and planetary science literature as our guide as we learn about common pitfalls, explore strategies for data analysis, understand how to select the best model for the task at hand, and learn the importance of properly quantifying and reporting the level of confidence in one's conclusions.
 Instructor: Knutson.

 Ge/ESE 118.
 Methods in Data Analysis.
 9 units (3-0-6); first term.
 Prerequisites: Ma 1 or equivalent.
 Introduction to methods in data analysis.
 Course will be an overview of different ways that one can quantitatively analyze data, and will not focus on any one methodology.
 Topics will include linear regression, least squares inversion, Fourier analysis, principal component analysis, and Bayesian methods.
 Emphasis will be on both a theoretical understanding of these methods and on practical applications.
 Exercises will include using numerical software to analyze real data.
-Instructor: Tsai.
+Instructor: Staff.
+Not offered 2019–20.

 Ge 120 a.
 Field Geology: Introduction to Field Geology.
-6 units (1-5-0); third term.
-Prerequisite: Ge 11 ab, Ge 106 (may be taken concurrently with Ge 106).
+9 units (1-6-2); third term.
+Prerequisites: Ge 11 ab, Ge 106 (may be taken concurrently with Ge 106).
 A comprehensive introduction to methods of geological field mapping in preparation for summer field camp.
 Laboratory exercises introduce geometrical and graphical techniques in the analysis of geologic maps.
 Field trips introduce methods of geological mapping.
-Instructor: Wernicke.
+Instructor: Bucholz.

 Ge 120 b.
 Field Geology: Summer Field Camp.
-18 units (0-18-0); summer.
-Prerequisite: Ge 120 a or instructor’s permission.
-Intensive three-week field course in a well-exposed area of the southwestern United States covering techniques of geologic field observation, documentation, and analysis.
-Field work begins immediately following Commencement Day in June.
-Instructor: Wernicke.
+15 units (0-15-0); summer.
+Prerequisites: Ge 120 a or instructor's permission.
+Intensive three-week field course in a well-exposed area of the western United States covering techniques of geologic field observation, mapping, analysis, and report preparation.
+Field work begins in mid-June after Commencement Day.
+Instructor: Bucholz.